RobertDWhite/WhiteMatterTech/content/onion.md

 the service's network location and IP address, while Tor Browser prevents the site from learning a visitor's public IP address through the connection itself.

-This is a meaningful privacy property, not an absolute guarantee of anonymity.
-Your network provider can ordinarily observe that you are connecting to Tor, although it cannot ordinarily determine the particular onion service you visit.
-Likewise, information you voluntarily disclose through an account, form, or other application interaction remains attributable in the ordinary way.
+This privacy property has defined boundaries.
+Your network provider can ordinarily observe a connection to Tor, although it cannot ordinarily determine the particular onion service you visit.
+Information you voluntarily disclose through an account, form, or other application interaction remains attributable in the ordinary way.

 ## Onion address